Velugondaiah/GrowthProAI-Full-Stack-Intern-Assignment-Frontend/README.md

 - The backend server must be running (see backend/README.md)

 ## Installation
-1. Open a terminal and navigate to this `frontend` directory.
+1. Open a terminal and navigate to this ` cd frontend` directory.
 2. Install dependencies:
    ```bash
    npm install